mui/material-ui/docs/pages/blog/mui-core-v5.md

 We still have a lot of work to do to have a great set of unstyled components.
 You can keep track of our progress in [#27170](https://github.com/mui-org/material-ui/issues/27170).

-Our high-level plan is to use the unstyled components and hooks as a base of Material components.
+Our high-level plan is to use the unstyled components and hooks as the basis of the Material components and second design system.
-We are aiming to complete this effort with the next major release (v6).
+We are aiming to complete this work with the next major release (v6).
-As of now, you can evaluate the unstyled primitives in the `@mui/base` package or check out the next implementation of the Material Design components in the `@mui/material-next` package (targeted at v6).
+As of now, you can evaluate the unstyled primitives in the `@mui/base` package, or check out the next implementation of the Material Design components in the `@mui/material-next` package (targeted at v6).
-Please note that both packages are in an alpha state so we can release breaking changes.
-We want to take the opportunity to create the best APIs we possibly can.
+Please note that both packages are in an alpha state so that we can release breaking changes – we want to take the opportunity to create the best APIs we possibly can.

 You can help us shape these new packages by taking part in discussions.
 There are [RFCs](https://github.com/mui-org/material-ui/issues?q=is%3Aopen+label%3Adiscussion+%5BRFC%5D) waiting for responses.
-Do not hesitate to let us know what you think.
+Don't hesitate to let us know what you think!
-We highly value the voice of the community, this package is built to serve you.

 #### Joy